vueandme/pizza-components/docs/tasting.md

 ## The exercise

-Time to add unit testing to our `[IngridientItem, IngridientList, IngridientDropdown]` components!
+Time to add unit testing to our `[IngredientItem, IngredientList, IngredientDropdown]` components!
 Let's do the first together!

 > Remember to...
 Ask questions!